pouriya/restcommander/README.md

     * Static and dynamic authentication tokens.
 * Web dashboard:
     * Configurable Title, banner text, and footer.
-    * Extensible: You can serve your own front-code directory or replace RestCommander files.
+    * Extensible: You can serve your own front-end codes or replace RestCommander files.
 * Dynamic configuration reload.
 So you can change anything (even port number) without restart.
 * Single executable for macOS, Windows, and GNU/Linux.

 For more information see the [Documentation](https://github.com/pouriya/restcommander/blob/master/DOCUMENTATION.md).

 ## Installation